What is child abuse?

 you know someone who might have been abused

 Abusive behaviour involves treating someone with cruelty or violence.
 It often happens regularly or repeatedly.
 There are four main types of abuse:

-- Physical abuse: Any use of physical force against a child that doesn’t happen by accident and causes injury.
-Hitting, beating, shaking, punching, biting, burning, scratching, strangling or choking a child are all examples of child abuse.
+Physical abuse: Any use of physical force against a child that doesn’t happen by accident and causes injury.
+Read more about physical abuse here.

-- Sexual abuse: Any type of sexual involvement or contact between a child and an adult.
+Sexual abuse: Any type of sexual involvement or contact between a child and an adult.
 Sexual abuse can be voyeurism (spying on or watching a child), sexual acts and incest (sex between family members).
-For more information on sexual abuse, read about sexual assault.
+For more information on sexual abuse, read our article about sexual assault.

-- Emotional abuse: A pattern of denying a child love, approval and security, or mistreating a child in the way an adult speaks to them or acts towards them.
-Bullying, yelling, isolating, criticising, terrorising, ignoring and shaming are all types of emotional abuse.
+Emotional abuse: A pattern of denying a child love, approval and security, or mistreating a child in the way an adult speaks to them or acts towards them.
+Bullying, yelling, isolating, criticising, terrorising, ignoring and shaming are all examples of emotional abuse.

-- Neglect: Failing to provide a child with the things they need to grow, such as shelter, food, hygiene, supervision, medical attention, education or safety.
+Neglect: Failing to provide a child with the things they need to survive and grow, such as shelter, food, hygiene, supervision, medical attention, education or safety.